hendricksonsarahl/100-days-of-code/log.md

 Today's Progress: Played around with SQL database on MAMP, learned more about databases via w3schools

 Thoughts: Realizing making a habit of these logs is harder than I thought!
 Adding a google calendar event for 5:30pm every day to remind me to enter a log.

 Link to work: <a href="https://www.w3schools.com/sql">w3schools</a>

+#Day 5: June 28.
+Wednesday

+Today's Progress: Worked on more advanced SQL clauses and uses in preparation for tomorrow's class!

+Thoughts: Feeling pretty solid on all this SQL stuff, which I'm super excited about because I know I'll be using a variation of SQL when I'm working as a dev!

+Link to work: <a href="https://www.w3schools.com/sql">w3schools</a>